anacarolinadev/nodejs_api/README.md

 * Docker - Optional

-1. If you want to run the application in docker, configure the file docker-compose and after the command
+1. Run the command below if you want to run the application in Docker
 ```
  npm run docker
 ```

-2.Configure the environment variables for containers in `docker-compose.yml` file:
+2.Configure the environment variables of containers in `docker-compose.yml` file:

 #### docker-compose.yml
 ```